SColibri/CAROUSEL/README.md

 # AMFramework
-AMCF is a framework used for simulating and mapping material properties when subjected to heat treatments and/or change in element composition.
-Additionally, the framework offers various tools for analyzing all generated data nodes.

-Calculations are made using external CALPHAD software (e.g. Matcalc), and it is important to keep in mind that this framework does not provide any license.
+The AMCF framework enables mapping of material properties by considering various parameters like composition, heat treatments, and others.
+It integrates with external CALPHAD software and databases using a unified scripting language, so that a single script can be utilized by any CALPHAD software.
+The framework offers rich visualization tools for convenient material design analysis.

 ## AMCore
-AMCORE is a terminal-based user interface that allows automating commands.
-You get all backend features with no visualization options.
+AMCORE is a command-line interface that facilitates automation of tasks.
+It provides all backend functionalities without any graphical representation options.

 ## GUI
 The graphical user interface offers all visualization tools needed for an efficient workflow.
 The GUI is built using c# and WPF .Net framework on visual studio.